intelsdi-x/swan/scripts/jupyter/README.md

 ![compare_two_experiments](docs/compare_two_experiments.png)

-Here `fill` param acts the same  as in the previous example, and `to_max` compare Baseline for two experiments with 'worst cases'.
+Here `fill` param acts the same as in the previous example, and `to_max` compares Baseline for two experiments with 'worst cases'.

 ## Exploration data using jupyter

-To quick start we provide to you example notebook [here](example.ipynb)
+To quick start we provide you with the example notebook [here](example.ipynb)

-Note: Unfortunelly Github doesn't render iframes at the moment.
+Note: Unfortunately Github doesn't render iframes at the moment.
 So, you will notice, that plotly graphs do not show up on the page after rendering.
 We recommend use [nbviewer](http://nbviewer.jupyter.org/) which renders every notebooks from Github, on a separate domain, or just open example from the local Jupyter instance.